JohnStrunk/wahoo-results/docs/configuration.rst

    Directories tab

-The Directories tab configures where the scoreboard will search for start list (``*.ECB``) files and race result (``*.DO4``) files.
+The Directories tab configures where the scoreboard will search for start list (:file:`*.ECB`) files and race result (:file:`*.DO4`) files.

 The left pane is for the start list files.
-Use the "Browse..." button to select the directory where the start lists reside.
+Use the :guilabel:`Browse...` button to select the directory where the start lists reside.
 The start list files will be parsed and summarized in the table.

-The "Export events to Dolphin..." button will generate a ``dolphin_events.csv`` file in the start list directory that is suitable for import into the Dolphin software.
+The :guilabel:`Export events to Dolphin...` button will generate a :file:`dolphin_events.csv` file in the start list directory that is suitable for import into the Dolphin software.

 The right pane is for race result files.
-Use the "Browse..." button to select the directory where the race result files will be written by the Dolphin software.
+Use the :guilabel:`Browse...` button to select the directory where the race result files will be written by the Dolphin software.
 Any race result files that are found will be displayed in the table, ordered by their timestamp.